Scille/parsec-cloud/docs/hosting/sequester/index.rst

 Overview:

 - An organization exists with a workspace
-- Form the server CLI, a realm is exported.
+- From the server CLI, a realm is exported.
 This generates a large `.sqlite` file containing all encrypted data belonging to this realm.
 - The realm export file is transferred to a machine containing the decryption keys: